 The most common method of producing hydroelectricity is by pumping dam water, stored in vast reservoirs, through turbines that spin and in turn activate a generator to produce electricity.
 The force of the water is so powerful that the water produces electricity several times over during this process, and the greater the height at which the water falls, the more power produced.

-Learn about Wind Power and other Green Energy
+Learn about Hydropower and other Green Energy Sources

 Hydroelectric energy does create pollution in the form of carbon dioxide and methane emissions during the initial establishment stage.
 These greenhouse gas emissions are created when huge levels of carbon are released from trees and plantlife when the reservoir is initially flooded.
 The plants rot and drift to the bottom of the reservoir where, decaying with no oxygen, they create vast quantities of methane, which is then pushed into the air when the water passes through the turbines.